microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 **Delegated permissions**, also called **scopes**, are used in the delegated access scenario.
 They're permissions that allow the application to act on behalf of a signed-in user.
 The application will never be able to access anything the signed-in user couldn't access.

 For example, an application has been granted the *Files.Read.All* delegated permission on behalf of Tom, the user.
-The application will only be able to read all files that Tom can already access.
-It won't be able to read every file in the organization.
+The application will only be able to read all files in the organization that Tom can already access.

 In a delegated access scenario, an app may allow users to sign in with their Microsoft accounts, work or school accounts, or allow both account types.
 All delegated permissions are valid for work or school accounts, but not all are valid for Microsoft accounts.
 In the Microsoft Graph permissions reference, delegated permissions that are valid for Microsoft accounts are indicated in the *Microsoft Account supported* table columns.